jacob-ebey/vite-plugins/examples/react/README.md

 # Example: react

-An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker with React.
+An example of using the `@jacob-ebey/vite-cloudflare-plugin` and `@jacob-ebey/vite-bridged-assets-plugin` to develop a Cloudflare Worker with React.

 ## Getting started